lbryio/lbry.com/content/news/153-Blockchain-is-love-Blockchain-is-life.md

 date: '2018-01-10 09:45:00'
 cover: 'Sunrise1.jpg'
 ---

 _(Protocols Not Platforms - Part 2 of 2)_

 Blockchain technology currently has a hype to substance ratio rapidly approaching infinity.
 And as a team of people who are skeptical of 90+% of proposed blockchain uses, we're hesitant to contribute to that (_ed.: wait until you see what I changed the title to_).

-But there's one area where we think it’s plausible, if not likely, that blockchain will improve the world: the development of open standards and protocols, and consequently more user-friendly technology.
+But there's one area where we think it's plausible, if not likely, that blockchain will improve the world: the development of open standards and protocols, and consequently more user-friendly technology.

 # The Status Quo
 In Part 1, we covered how existing tech companies demonstrate active hostility towards users.
 If you haven't read this or are not already convinced of this problem, [start here](https://lbry.io/news/why-do-tech-giants-abuse-their-users).